 All the raw material like wheat flour, rice, milk, sugar and vegetables are donated by the villagers.
 Women take part in cooking the Prashad and cleaning the utensils voluntarily.
 Visitors are served traditional cuisines, participants are dressed in most impressive attire, deep blue robes with saffron girdles, high conical turbans, fearless flowing beards and there razor sharp swords.

-Amongst the various sports activities like Kabaddi, weight-lifting, cycling, football, acrobatics and spectacular show of horsemanship there is also folk music and dancing.
+Amongst the various sports activities like Kabaddi, weight-lifting, cycling, football, acrobatics and a spectacular show of horsemanship there is also folk music and dancing.
 All the festivities come to an end with a day-long pageant, starting from Takht Keshgarh Sahib led by Panj Pyare(Five Sikh men) and passes through various important Gurudwaras of the village.